 Cash Severance.
 For Messrs.
-Rossi, Watson, Cardenas and Chowbey and Ms. Bacchus, if employment is terminated within six months prior to a Change in Control or two years after a Change in Control, Messrs.
-Rossi, Watson, Cardenas and Chowbey and Ms. Bacchus will receive two-times his or her base salary at the rate in effect on the date of the termination and two-times his or her target bonus for the year in which the termination occurred.
-Mr. Audia is not eligible to receive any severance in the event of a Change in Control as he is no longer employed by the Company.
+Rossi, Watson, Cardenas and Chowbey and Ms. Keating, if employment is terminated within six months prior to a Change in Control or two years after a Change in Control, Messrs.
+Rossi, Watson, Cardenas and Chowbey and Ms. Keating will receive two-times his or her base salary at the rate in effect on the date of the termination and two-times his or her target bonus for the year in which the termination occurred.

 Continuation of medical and welfare benefits.
-For a two-year period following the Date of Termination, each listed NEO, will receive the same or equivalent medical, dental, disability and group insurance benefits that he or she received at the Date of Termination, except Mr. Audia due to his separation on June 30, 2022.
+For a two-year period following the Date of Termination, each listed NEO, will receive the same or equivalent medical, dental, disability and group insurance benefits that he or she received at the Date of Termination.